The 77s: Promotional singles

+"—" denotes singles that did not chart.

 7&7iS

 Members of the 77s have used the moniker 7&7is to release projects that they do not see as fitting under their regular band name.
 The name comes from "7 and 7 Is", a song by the 60s music group Love.

 The name was first used for Alternative Records' 1989 collection of rarities and outtakes (later released as More Miserable Than You'll Ever Be).
 The name was revived in 2004 for Fun with Sound, a collaboration between lead singer Michael Roe and bassist Mark Harmon.
 Harmon and Roe also toured that year under the name.
 In 2014 a special wooden box set was released that contained a vinyl 7-inch single pressing of "Hey Little Girl" & "I Saw the Light", a T-shirt, two guitar picks, two buttons, and three CD versions of More Miserable Than You'll Ever Be including a limited two-CD version, and two special collector versions under the title Misery Loves Company.
 Both collector versions include different tracks.